r23/MyOOS/blog/wordpress/wp-content/plugins/amp/readme.txt

 1. Upload the folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You may need to refresh your permalinks by going to `Settings > Permalinks` and tapping the `Save` button.

 == Frequently Asked Questions ==

 = How do I customize the AMP output for my site? =

-You can tweak a few things like colours from the AMP Customizer.
+You can tweak a few things like colors from the AMP Customizer.
 From the Dashboard, go to `Appearance > AMP`.

 For deeper level customizations, please see the readme at https://github.com/Automattic/amp-wp/blob/master/readme.md